 Queretaro’s landscape and climate might not seem like ideal growing conditions with its summer hail storms, but if you look around the world, some of the best wines come from semi-arid climates and high elevations.
-Queretaro wineries planted their vineyards between 6200-7000 ft elevation which leads to hot days and cool nights.
+Queretaro wineries plant their vineyards between 6200-7000 ft elevation which leads to hot days and cool nights.
 This drastic swing in temperature (between 30-50 degrees) creates beautiful wines with higher acidity.

 Rain during the harvest season and varying terrain lead to unique challenges for winemakers in Queretaro.
 Some vines do better than others like the thick-skinned Malbec, Syrah and Merlot while others struggle to produce like Pinot Noir.
 The wine region of Queretaro is still fairly new with most vineyards under 20 years old.
-There’s been a big push for enotourism within the last decade, and we’ve watched how this burgeoning wine region has grown just in the past two years.
+There’s been a big push for enotourism within the last decade, and we’ve watched how this burgeoning wine region has grown just in the past four years.

-Mexico is not a wine drinking country like France or Italy, but interest in wine is growing.
+Mexico is not a wine drinking country like France or Italy, but their interest in wine is growing.
 Winemakers balance a fine line of fruit forward wines that complement Mexican food.
 Steak lovers may opt for more oak aging, and the younger generation like the sweeter wines, but Queretaro wineries are pushing for wines that can be drunk solo on a sunny day or with spicy pozole.

 Because marketing seems to be an afterthought in Mexico, here’s an introduction to some of the wineries in Queretaro.
 We’ve listed their grape varieties and if they offer a restaurant or hotel on property.
 To get the most out of your visit, let us be your driver and tour guide of Queretaro’s wine region.